Delay Sensitive Hierarchical Federated Learning with Stochastic Local Updates: Main Results

 \textbf{Assumption 3.} (\textit{Bounded Gradient}).
 There exists a constant $G >0 $ such that the stochastic gradient's second moment is bounded as

 \textbf{Assumption 4.} (\textit{Bounded Variance}).
 There exists a constant $\sigma >0 $, such that the variance of the stochastic gradient is bounded as

 It is worth noting that we conduct our analysis {\it without} assuming convexity of the loss function at any entity in the system.
 According to our proposed algorithm, after each global round, the group clients will resume their local training from the aggregated global model instead of the their latest local one.
-Hence, we need to quantify the {\it deviation} between the two parameter models through the following lemma: \begin{lemma} For $0 \leq \alpha \leq \frac{1}{L}$, the delay sensitive HFL algorithm satisfies the following $\forall u, i$:
+Hence, we need to quantify the {\it deviation} between the two parameter models through the following lemma (the proof is in Appendix~\ref{appB}): \begin{lemma} For $0 \leq \alpha \leq \frac{1}{L}$, the delay sensitive HFL algorithm satisfies the following $\forall u, i$: